 Biomass

-Biomass, as we all know, is gotten from living organisms, both plants and animals alike.
+Biomass, as we all know, is obtained from living organisms, both plants and animals alike.
 Usually, on an industrial scale, the biomasses from plants are economically viable.
 They are burned to produce heat or converted to biomass, and C. sativa is one of such plants.

 BioGas